 In interviews, married couples have stressed the importance of sex in their relationship.
 And how it impacts them in the following areas.

 - Intellectual Ability.
-Great sex between partners in bed increases confidence at work and in most daily activities in life that may have once seemed insurmountable.
+Fantastic sex between partners in bed increases confidence at work and in most daily activities in life that may have once seemed insurmountable.

 In addition, intellectual performance increases.
 Sex can act as an “IQ boost,” supercharging the mind with increased problem-solving abilities.

 - Self-Esteem.
 Nurturing, satisfying sex makes us feel more attractive and appealing.
-When our sexual appetite is sated, we try things we may have been reluctant or afraid to do before, such as deep-sea diving, athletic competitions, or even bungee-jumping for some.
+When our sexual appetite is sated, we try things we may have been reluctant or afraid to do, such as deep-sea diving, athletic competitions, or even bungee jumping.

 - Important Health Improvements.
 Our vital signs include heart rate, blood pressure, and body temperature.
 These are taken immediately upon our admittance to hospital emergency rooms since they are the most important indicators of a person’s overall health.